 Post-colonial Rwanda was shaped by the 1994 Genocide against the Tutsi.
 Standing as one of the swiftest episodes of mass murder the world has seen, nearly one million Rwandans were killed in a 100-day period.
-The aftermath of the genocide resulted in not only the massive loss of life, but also the complete decimation of national infrastructure.
-In 1994, no schools, hospitals, factories, or government departments were functioning.
+The aftermath of the genocide resulted in not only a massive loss of life, but the complete decimation of national infrastructure.
+In 1994, no schools, hospitals, factories or government departments were functioning.
 Rwanda's new government was faced with the tremendous task of stabilizing the country and rebuilding it.

 Now is a critical time to move forward economically and socially in Rwanda to care for those still suffering from the devastating effects of the genocide and to ensure this violence never happens again.